Copenhagen’s sprawling Kastrup airport is the largest and busiest airport in Scandinavia.

 This page on our site checks dozens of local providers to help you find the best deal.
 Once you land, a free airport bus will take you to the car rental centre where most of the big name companies are located.

 Some upscale hotels in Copenhagen offer complimentary shuttle bus services to and from the airport, or you could splash out and book your own private airport transfer.

 Bonus option for the brave and truly Danish: cycle to Copenhagen

 If you don’t have much luggage you could bike to the city centre in about 30 minutes, but there aren’t any permanent bike rental options at Copenhagen airport.

-You could try your luck with bike-sharing app Donkey Republic, which usually has a few bikes stationed outside the airport.
-There’s more on renting a bike in Copenhagen in this guide and you can check out our top tips for cycling in the city here.
+You could try your luck with bike-sharing app Donkey Republic, which sometimes has a few bikes stationed outside the airport.

 What is the cheapest way to get from the airport to Copenhagen?